 MP for Tewkesbury

-“A party-loyal Liberal Democrat MP with a centre-right stance and very low voting attendance, currently serving on culture policy and drug-control scrutiny committees.”
+“A party-loyal Lib Dem MP with a centre-right tilt, focusing on culture policy and law-and-order issues.”

-Cameron Thomas is the Liberal Democrat MP for Tewkesbury, elected in 2024.
-He currently serves on the Culture, Media and Sport Committee (since 13 November 2025) and on the Controlled Drugs (Procedure for Specification) Bill committee (since 25 June 2025).
-He previously sat on the Environmental Audit Committee from 28 October 2024 to 24 November 2025.
+Cameron Thomas is the Liberal Democrat MP for Tewkesbury, first elected in July 2024.
+He serves on the Culture, Media and Sport Committee and on the Controlled Drugs (Procedure for Specification) Bill committee, and previously sat on the Environmental Audit Committee (2024–2025).
+His voting position is described as centre-right (63/100) in the Commons.

-He has four declared financial interests: two entries for gifts, benefits and hospitality from UK sources, and two entries for visits outside the UK.
+He has six declared financial interests, including four entries for gifts, benefits and hospitality from UK sources, and two entries for visits outside the UK.

 Generated 21 February 2026